F23-CS131-YUEN-17240/.github/profile/README.md

-# Discrete Logic Project Rule Set
+# Discrete Logic Project Guidelines

 ## 1. **Project Topic Selection:**
    - Students must select a topic related to an area in discrete logic.